andypern/iggy/workshop/iggy101/prereqs/mac_linux_prereqs.md

 ## Optional : setup jupyter

-Jupyter is a notebook based python environment which makes it easy to expiriment and share scripts with others.
+Jupyter is a notebook based python environment which makes it easy to experiment and share scripts with others.

 To install: